All Articles

 This article was published originally in Spanish at Coalición por el Evangelio.

-Go deeper into the thief’s story in Heaven, How I Got Here: The Story of the Thief on the Cross by Pastor Colin Smith.
+Go deeper into the thief’s story in the book Heaven, How I Got Here: The Story of the Thief on the Cross by Pastor Colin Smith.

 Kevin Halloran